-Figure 31.
+Figure 29.
 Power adapter interface

-Meaning
+No. Meaning

-Power-on button
+1 Power-on button and indicator

-Power input
+2 Power input

-Power output
+3 Power output

-6.4.1 Power-on button of the power adapter
+6.3.1 Power-on button of the power adapter

-The power-on button of the power adapter is a ship-shaped self-locking rotary switch that serves as the main power switch.
+The power-on button of the power adapter is a ship-shaped self-locking rotary switch with an indicator.
+It serves as the main power switch and indicates the power supply status of the adapter.

-Rotary switch (self- Adapter status
+Rotary switch (self- locking) Indicator status Adapter status

-locking)

-OFF Not powered on
+OFF O press Not powered on

-ON Powered on
+ON l press Powered on

-6.4.2 Power input
+6.3.2 Power input

 The input power interface of the power adapter is an IEC C14 socket (pin-type), which adapts to IEC C13 plugs (hole-type).
-The rated current of the external mains fuse is 10 A.
+The rated current of the external mains fuse is 10 A. The input power indications are as follows.